vladlendv/test-kubernetes-cluster-with-vagrant/README.md

 ### Prerequisites

-1. Vagrant 2.2.15 or latest
+1. Vagrant
 2. VM VirtualBox

 ## Step 1 - Start vagrant box
 As a minimum requirement for kubernetes installation we need
 1. Master Node - 2 cpus, 2 GB Memory
-2. Worker Node - 1 cpu, 1 GB Memory
+2. Worker Node - 2 cpu, 2 GB Memory

-Use following Vagrantfile or at least create a Vagrantfile and copy the following configuration into it:
+Use following Vagrantfile or at least create a Vagrantfile and copy the following configuration into it.
+You can also set the desired number of nodes by editing these values ​​in the wagent file.

 NOTE: to bypass the blocking we use the following link at the beginning of the file
 ```